alistairjcbrown/html-pdf-live-conversion/readme.md

 Create your JS file in the `scripts` directory and add the path to the `in_page_scripts` array in `rasterize.js`.
 This will be injected into the page before it is converted.

+### Existing sctipts:

-I have created a script which will add a "Generated on" message in an element with class "generated-on".
+ * Generated date script will add text with the format "Document generated at YYY-MM-DD HH:MM" to the first element with class `generated-on`.
+ * Generate QR code script will read the value from the first element with class `qr-code-value`, generate a QR code and insert the QR code image into the first element with class `qr-code`.